Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 Most children who have endoscopic surgery can go home after staying in the hospital one night.

-Follow instructions on caring for your child at home.
+Follow the instructions given to you on caring for your child at home.

 Most of the time, the outcome from craniosynostosis repair is good.

-Lin KY, Persing JA, Jane JA Jr, Jane JA Sr. Nonsyndromic craniosynostosis: introduction and single-suture synostosis.
+Lin KY, Persing JA, Jane JA, and Jane JA.
+Nonsyndromic craniosynostosis: introduction and single-suture synostosis.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 193.